 Even though cryptocurrency and blockchains have been around since 2009, they weren’t household terms until 2017’s bitcoin price run, during which they exploded in popularity.
+And when bitcoin reached $68,000 in November 2021, the whole world took notice.
 People who had never even heard of cryptocurrency were suddenly purchasing and trading bitcoin.
-Now, they’re buzzwords heard in the halls of venture capitalists, startup incubators, tech companies, and others.
+Now, both are buzzwords heard in the halls of venture capitalists, startup incubators, tech companies, and others.
 So while the long-term implications of that 2017 run are unknown, cryptocurrency and blockchain technology are already making an impact in affiliate and performance marketing.

 In this blog post, we’ll review the facts about cryptocurrency, how it’s used, and crypto trends we’re seeing in affiliate marketing and the tech world at large.